vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 # Extending currently existing features with modules

-If you want to create reusable extension the best approach si to introduce it as a VS module.
+If you want to create an extension the best approach is to introduce it as a VS module.
 If you want to extend some of currently existing modules with application-specific logic you can extend it directly before registration instead of creating whole new module.

 You can extend Vuex stores from any other VS module.
 Good practice is to create a folder with the same name as module you want to extend inside `store` folder of your module.
 Mutations/actions/state properties will be merged to currently existing module.
 In case of conflicting names the old ones will be overwritten.
 You can find an example of mailchimp module extension [here](https://github.com/DivanteLtd/vue-storefront/tree/develop/core/modules/module-template/store/mailchimp).